Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

-The sets exhibiting the strongest form of stability are sinks or closed attracting periodic orbits.
-Indeed, such sets are {codimension-\(0\) stable}: their topology does not change under small perturbations of the system.
-More interesting examples arise in one-dimensional dynamics, such as \(\mathcal{C}^3\) circle maps.
-In this class of systems, the topology of the relevant set (in this case, the entire circle) persists on codimension-one manifolds.
-The set is therefore {codimension-\(1\) stable}.
-This phenomenon follows from one of the most profound results in one-dimensional dynamics, namely Herman’s Theorem, see \cite{Her79}; for more modern expositions, see \cite{DMP} and \cite{KMP}.
+More subtle phenomena already arise in one-dimensional dynamics.
+For instance, in the class of \(\mathcal{C}^3\) circle maps, the relevant invariant set is the entire circle, but its topological structure is no longer stable under arbitrary perturbations.
+Instead, it persists only along codimension-1 manifolds in parameter space, and is therefore codimension-1 stable.
+This phenomenon follows from one of the most profound results in one-dimensional dynamics, namely Herman’s Theorem, see \cite{Her79}, and for more modern expositions \cite{DMP, KMP}.

-The stability of sets in one-dimensional dynamics is by now largely understood, and no major surprises are expected.
-Obtaining this complete picture required several decades of work and the efforts of many leading mathematicians.
-Although the main questions have been settled, a number of subtle and intriguing problems remain open.
+The stability of invariant sets in one-dimensional dynamics is by now largely understood, and no fundamentally new phenomena are expected.
+That said, a number of subtle and interesting questions remain open, mostly concerning finer properties of the dynamics and their dependence on parameters.

-In contrast, the situation in two dimensions is far richer and less complete.
-We now turn to the family of systems at the center of our study, namely the Hénon family (see Section~\ref{sec:Henonfamily} for a precise definition).
-In fact, in this paper we consider a broader class of families, of which the Hénon family is only one example.
-Specifically, we study \emph{unfoldings of maps with a homoclinic tangency and a transversal intersection}.
+In contrast, the situation in two dimensions is much richer and far from completely understood.
+Several mechanisms of instability may interact in nontrivial ways, making questions of existence and stability more delicate.
+We now turn to the family of systems at the center of our study, namely \emph{unfoldings of maps with a homoclinic tangency and a transversal intersection}.
+Such unfoldings provide a natural setting in which complex invariant sets and coexistence phenomena arise.
 The precise definition is given in Subsection~\ref{familyofunfoldings}.
+A central example is provided by the Hénon family (see Section~\ref{sec:Henonfamily} for a precise definition).
+What relevant invariant sets arise in this context, and what is known about their stability?

-Which relevant sets are known to exist in such systems and what do we know about their stability?
+As expected, a finite number of attracting periodic orbits (sinks) may coexist, and these are {codimension-0 stable}.
+Indeed, sinks are hyperbolic sets.
+More surprisingly, the existence of infinitely many sinks has also been established (see \cite{Newhouse}), together with initial results concerning their stability (see \cite{GS}).